OceanOptics/Inlinino/README.md

-Inlinino V2
+Inlinino TB
 -----------
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Python >3.4](https://img.shields.io/badge/Python->3.4-blue.svg)](https://www.python.org/downloads/)

-Inlinino V2 is a data logger designed for optical instruments mounted on research vessels continuously measuring the optical properties of the ocean while underway.
+Inlinino TB is a data logger designed for optical instruments mounted on research vessels continuously measuring the optical properties of the ocean while underway.
 The second version of Inlinino relies on ThingsBoard, an open-source platform for data collection and visualization, for storage of the data and real-time visualization.
 The data can now be visualized in real-time by any device with a compatible web browser, connected to the same network as the host of the application.
 The application is composed of two blocks: a python script receiving the measurements from the instruments, pre-processing the data, and transmitting it via MQTT to ThingsBoard; ThingsBoard stores the data and is used as an interface to control the instruments, visualize the data, and export the data.
-Inlinino V2 was successfully tested on a Raspberry Pi 3B+ (RPi) with a WetLabs ECO-BB3 and a Sea-Bird SBE19+.
+Inlinino TB was successfully tested on a Raspberry Pi 3B+ (RPi) with a WetLabs ECO-BB3 and a Sea-Bird SBE19+.
 The WetLabs ACS sensor is also implemented, the raw data can be logged, however the visualization would overload the RPi, we recommend using a more powerful host if used.

 ![](docs/screenshots/Thingsboard_dashboard.png)

 ### Getting Started
-These instructions will get Inlinino V2 running on a RPi, they can be adjusted for other systems.
+These instructions will get Inlinino TB running on a RPi, they can be adjusted for other systems.

 #### Prerequisites
 We assume that a recent image of [Raspbian Buster Lite](https://www.raspberrypi.org/downloads/raspbian/) is installed on the RPi (instructions for [installing](https://www.raspberrypi.org/documentation/installation/installing-images/README.md), [configuring](https://www.raspberrypi.org/documentation/configuration/raspi-config.md), and [securing](https://www.raspberrypi.org/documentation/configuration/security.md) the RPi)).
-ThingsBoard (tested with v2.4.1) need to be installed following these [instructions](https://thingsboard.io/docs/user-guide/install/rpi/).
+ThingsBoard (tested with TB.4.1) need to be installed following these [instructions](https://thingsboard.io/docs/user-guide/install/rpi/).
 Make sure to update the memory settings for slow machine on your RPi.
 We also recommend updating the max_cpu_time to 1 second.

       sudo vim /etc/thingsboard/conf/thingsboard.yml
       # Replace (line ~406)